 So, what do we do.
 First reduce buying disposables and replace these with environmentally friendly products whenever possible.
 Use your voice to let companies know that despite your loving their product, you are no longer willing to use their product or eat their food unless their containers are environmentally friendly.
 Choose wisely.

 Stop using plastic water bottles right now.
 Buy a reusable bottle and filter your own water.
-You will save lots of money doing this (a maximum $0.10 per glass of water vs $1.00 plus for bottled water).
-I still have mine.
-It took time to train myself not to leave it behind.
-It is doable to remember your water bottle.
+You will save lots of money doing this (a maximum $0.10 per glass of water vs $1.00+ for bottled water).
+It took time to train myself not to leave it behind, but it is doable.

-Do things like turn off the water while brushing your teeth, save a flush, or shorten your showers for the water depth of your soak.
+Do things like turn off the water while brushing your teeth, save a flush, shorten your showers or fill the tub half full.
 A little here and a little there adds up.
 And pass the word as difficult as this may be.
-Be willing to be a little unpopular with some of your friends.
-We’re doing this for ourselves and for others, especially the generations that follow us.
+Be brave, be willing to be a little unpopular by letting people know how important it is to preserve this precious resource.
+We’re doing this for ourselves and for everyone, including all the generations that follow us.

 Lastly, since many people around the world have difficulty finding clean water, The Water Project is working with local partners in these water scarce areas to bring clean, sustainable water supplies to within 1/2 mile of villages in need.
 Please help them.
 For more information, go to The Water Project.